jjjuulliiaann/sanity-nuxt-3-starter/README.md

 #### Frontend:

 -   A separate Sanity client named `preview` is defined in `nuxt.config.js` with `useCDN` set to false and `withCredentials` set to true.
--   The plugin `preview.js` is checking if the current route contains a `?preview=true` query and sets `previewIsActive` and a `sanityClient` object in MainStore accordingly.
+-   The plugin `sanity.js` is checking if the current route contains a `?preview=true` query and sets `previewIsActive` in MainStore accordingly.
--   All pages supporting previews use the `sanityClient` object inside `useSanityQuery()` and will retrieve preview data if the route contains `?preview=true`
+-   All pages use the `useSanityData` composable to handle previews and load data from Sanity.
+If the url contains the preview query, preview data is loaded.
+-   When `livePreview` is set to true (default), the composable is listening to changes and updates the data every time.
+(This can substantially increase the amount of Sanity API requests!)
 -   Don't forget to allow credentials for the frontend URL in your Sanity API settings to access unpublished data from Sanity.
 -   Groq queries should be ordererd by updates (`order(_updatedAt desc) [0]`) so that unpublished drafts are queried in preview mode.